 Prior to joining TeIAS in March 2020, Pejman was an assistant professor at the University of St Andrews for nearly 6 years.
 He earned his PhD in Economics (specialization: Money, Finance & Banking) from Université de Limoges, France in December 2013.

-Pejman’s current research projects include Islamic finance, stock price informativeness, trade credit, and resolution of failed banks.
-He has published articles in prestigious journals such as Review of Finance, Journal of Financial Stability, Journal of Banking & Finance and Journal of the American Academy of Religion.
+Pejman’s current research projects include relationship banking, FinTech, Islamic finance and resolution of failed banks.
+He has published articles in prestigious journals such as Review of Finance, Journal of Financial Stability, Journal of Banking & Finance, Religions, and Journal of the American Academy of Religion.

 - Corporate Finance

 LAPE, Université de Limoges, France (2009-2013) Doctor of Philosophy in Economics – (Specialization: Money, Finance and Banking)